 Daniel currently serves on the Board of Directors for the Tarrant Area Food Bank.
 In addition, he has served on the Hurst-Euless-Bedford Independent School District (ISD) Leadership Academy, and Arlington ISD and Arlington Chamber’s Champion Education Committee.

-David is the Chief Learning Officer for Suffolk and is a member of the firm’s Management Committee.
+David is the Chief Learning Officer for Suffolk Construction and is a member of the firm’s Management Committee.
+He was recently named the firm’s Chief People & Learning Officer.
 David leads the firm’s learning, leadership and organizational development strategy which is aimed at fostering Suffolk’s “Build Smart” approach in order to transform the construction experience by focusing on people and culture.